byteben/Win32App-Migration-Tool/README.md

 The Win32App Migration Tool is still in BETA so I would welcome any feedback or suggestions for improvement.
 Reach out on Twitter to DM @byteben (DM's are open)

+#### // Please use the tool with caution and test in your lab (dont be the guy or gal who tests in production).
+I accept no responsibility for loss or damage as a result of using these scripts //

 ##### Today, the tool pulls Deployment Type content from your content source so be mindful of this when selecting multiple apps to package

 ## Parameters